Background Checks Required for Foster Care in the Northwest Territories

 This registry contains records of substantiated child protection concerns: investigations that concluded a child was maltreated or at risk in a household.
 It can include situations where no criminal charges were laid, because child protection investigations operate under a different evidentiary threshold than criminal prosecutions.

-Again, every adult in the household must consent to this check.
+Applicable household members must consent to this check.
 If your name appears in the registry, HSS will review the circumstances before making a determination on your application.

 The CPRC is initiated as part of your formal foster care application — you provide consent on the application form, and HSS runs the check internally.
 You do not need to separately request it from a different office.